Rhodwell/test/README.md

    ```bash
    python manage.py runserver
    ```
+You should now be able to access the application locally.

-## Contribution
+## Contributing

-We welcome contributions!
-Here’s how you can help:
+We welcome your contributions!
+Here's how to get involved:

 ### Git Workflow

-1. **Git Flow**: Yes, we use Git Flow.
-Feature branches are created from `develop` and merged back after review.
+- **Git Flow**: We follow Git Flow, meaning feature branches are created from `develop` and merged back after review.
-2. **Branch Naming**: Use the format `feature/your-feature-name`, `bugfix/your-bugfix-name`, or `hotfix/your-hotfix-name`.
+- **Branch Naming**: Name your branches as `feature/your-feature-name`, `bugfix/your-bugfix-name`, or `hotfix/your-hotfix-name`.
-3. **Issue Tracking**: We use GitHub Issues to track bugs and feature requests.
+- **Issue Tracking**: All bugs and feature requests are tracked in [GitHub Issues](https://github.com/your-repository/issues).
-4. **Pull Requests**: Submit a pull request with a clear description of your changes.
-Ensure your code passes all tests and follows the project’s coding standards.
+- **Pull Requests**: Submit a pull request with a detailed description of the changes you’ve made.
+Ensure your code passes all tests and follows our coding standards.

-### Steps to Contribute
+### How to Contribute

-1. Open [an issue](https://github.com/UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-ohamaland/issues/new/choose) to discuss your proposed changes.
+1. Open [an issue](https://github.com/UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-ohamaland/issues/new/choose) to propose any changes you’d like to work on.
-2. Fork the repository and create a new branch.
+2. Fork the repository and create a new branch for your changes.
-3. Make your changes and test thoroughly.
+3. Make the necessary changes and test them thoroughly.
-4. Submit a pull request, referencing the related issue.
+4. Submit a pull request and reference the issue it addresses.